VariantSync/Vatras/README.md

 [![Thesis](https://img.shields.io/badge/Thesis-PDF-purple)](https://doi.org/10.18725/OPARU-58798)
 [![Slides](https://img.shields.io/badge/Thesis-Slides-purple)](https://github.com/TUBS-ISF/Slides/raw/main/2025/2025-08-12-PhD-Defense-Bittner.pdf)

-> P. M. Bittner. _Analyzing Edits to Static Variability_.
+> Paul M. Bittner. _Analyzing Edits to Static Variability_.
 PhD Thesis, University of Ulm, August 2025.
 Reviewed by Thomas Thüm, Matthias Tichy, and Martin Erwig.

 The PhD thesis presents a refined and extended version of our OOPSLA'24 paper in chapter 3.
 In the thesis, we extended the discussion on existing variability languages to better reflect and compare their assumptions on the underlying object language and their varying semantic domains.
 Consequently, we also extended our formal framework and case study to also study differences in semantic domains.
 We also refined the notation to better align with the Agda code and to avoid some minor ambiguities.